A Step by Step Guide to SELLING a Home

 Now that you are “Pending”, the buyer will go off and work with his mortgage professional to obtain the mortgage.
 During this time, you have two things on your plate: The Appraisal and the move.

 I will get a call at some point from the bank’s appraiser.
-The bank just needs to confirm that the property is worth what the buyers are paying for it.
+The bank just needs to confirm that the property is worth (at least) what the buyers are paying for it.
 Do not be nervous, but rather treat this just like any other showing.
 Make sure the place looks pristine and we will be fine.
 I will pull up comps and show the appraiser that the contract price is legit.
 It generally takes 15-20 minutes.

 Moving out is always a pain and never fun for anyone involved.
 As we inch towards the closing, you will have to get ready to move!
 Depending on your housing situation after this home, we will decide on your best course of action with regards to when/how to move.
 Some people load up the moving trucks the night before closing; some move over the course of a few weeks.
 The only stipulation here is that ALL moves have to be completed before we go to the closing table.